smartbcity/fixers-d2/README.md

 Specifies an example json value for a property inside a classlike.\
 If an identifier is given instead, the example of the targeted documentable will be used.\
 If a property with a d2 documentable type misses an @example tag, it will attempt to use the generated sample of the type if it exists.

+#### @ref identifier

+Used only on properties, and the identifier must link to another property.\
+A property tagged with @ref will use the description and example of the property the identifier refers to.\
+NB: It is possible to overwrite the example with an @example tag

 #### @title